- Home

 Unfortunately, you can’t take your complaint to stage two if:

-- Your reasons are unrelated to the original complaint.
-If you have an unrelated issue about something that has gone wrong, let us know by making a new complaint.
-That way we can properly investigate it for you
+• Your reasons are unrelated to the original complaint.
+If you have an unrelated issue about something that has gone wrong let us know by making a new complaint.
+That way we can properly investigate it.

-Sometimes life gets in the way and you may miss the eight week deadline.
+Sometimes life gets in the way and you may miss the 10 working days deadline.
 If that happens, we will take exceptional circumstances into account.

 Stage two: checking decisions are thorough, reasonable and fair